-A lot of websites online lose sight of the fact that not everyone works a corporate salaried (exempt) job.
-If you work a non-exempt job, which means you're paid hourly, can earn overtime, among other factors; you may not have some of the options previously listed.
+A lot of websites online lose sight of how not everyone works a corporate salaried (exempt) job.
+If you work a non-exempt job, which means you’re paid hourly, can earn overtime, among other factors; you may not have some of the options previously listed.

 In that case, ask.
 Perhaps your boss can give you more shifts or there’s an opportunity for overtime, which pays 1.5x.